-- Membership data provided by the Commission as at June 30, 2018; - · Financial Statements as at June 30, 2019 provided by the Commission; - Methods prescribed by the Chartered Professional Accountants of Canada for pension plan financial statements; and - · Assumptions about future events (economic and demographic) which were developed by management and Aon and are considered as management's best estimate of these events.
+Membership data provided by the Commission as at June 30, 2018;

+· Financial Statements as at June 30, 2020 provided by the Commission;

+· Methods prescribed by the Chartered Professional Accountants of Canada for pension plan financial statements; and

-While the actuarial assumptions used to estimate liabilities for the Plan's financial statements contained in the Annual Report represent management's best estimate of future events, and while, in my opinion, these assumptions are appropriate for the purposes of the valuation and extrapolation, the Plan's future experience will differ from the actuarial assumptions.
+Assumptions about future events (economic and demographic) which were developed by management and assumptions are appropriate for the purposes of the valuation and extrapolation, the Plan's future experience will differ from the actuarial assumptions.
 Emerging experience differing from the assumptions will result in gains or losses that will be revealed in future valuations and will affect the financial position of the Plan.